dan-slater/paramaterial/README.md

 ## License

-Have you ever had to process a bunch of csv output from a mechanical test machine, copying and pasting data into a hacky Excel template to calculate things like elastic modulus and yield strength?

-Only to then have to make another Excel file where you create a summary table...

-And then have to copy and paste that into a report or an email...

-And then you have to plot the data in Excel and spend half an hour tweaking the colours to get it to look at least halfway professional...

-And then you discover Excel has formatted your strain column as a date for literally no reason so now your plots have broken...

-And then next week you have to do all this again! :angry:

-**No more!** :boom:

-pymechtest has a very simple goal: to reduce the amount of time engineers spend munging data after a batch of mechanical testing.

-Here is a quick taste of how easy it is to go from raw data to a gorgeous stress-strain plot:

 The key features are:

 * **Versatile**: The code design is sufficiently general so that it should work for a wide range of material tests.